Thursday, 31 December 2020

 We will put it for boil and cover 80% of it, else the water may spill over.

-We will simmer it at low heat for 10-12 minutes; open cover to discard the scum, foam that has formed atop.
+We will simmer it at low heat for 10-12 minutes; remove the cover to discard the scum / foam that has formed atop.

 We will keep simmering the mixture for 15-16 minutes at low flame until it thickens.
 We will let it cool.